A General Information Extraction Framework Based on Formal Languages: Computational Problems

 We will now investigate certain natural computational problems for extractors, and we will mainly concentrate on regular and context-free extractors, which, if not stated otherwise, are represented as NFAs and CFGs, respectively.
 For convenience, we simply write $|E|$ to denote the size of the NFA or CFG that represents the extractor $E$.
 We first discuss several problems that trivially reduce to well-known formal language problems on the marker languages.

 The \emph{tuple membership problem} (for a class $\mathcal{E}$ of extractors) is to decide for a given extractor $E \in \mathcal{E}$, a string $w$ and a tuple $t$ for $w$ whether $t \in E(w)$.

-Obviously, checking $t \in E(w)$ boils down to checking $W_{w, t} \in L_E$, which means that the tuple membership problem for regular or context-free extractors inherits the upper bounds of the membership problem for regular or context-free languages (and similarly for any other language class).
-Moreover, we can interpret any $L \subseteq \Sigma^*$ as a $\Sigma$-signed $\emptyset$-marker language and then check $w \in L$ by checking $t^{\emptyset}_{\Gamma} \in \llbracket L \rrbracket(w)$.
+Obviously, checking $t \in E(w)$ boils down to checking $\encoding_{\Sigma, \Gamma}(w, t) \in \encoding_{\Sigma, \Gamma}(E)$, which means that the tuple membership problem for regular or context-free extractors inherits the upper bounds of the membership problem for regular or context-free languages (and similarly for any other language class).
+Moreover, we can interpret any $L \subseteq \Sigma^*$ as a $\Sigma$-signed $\emptyset$-marker language and then check $w \in L$ by checking $t^{\emptyset}_{\Gamma} \in \llbracket L \rrbracket_{\Sigma, \Gamma}(w)$.
 Hence, the conditional lower bounds for the membership problem for regular and context-free languages (see~\cite{BackursIndyk2016,AbboudEtAl2018}) carry over to the tuple membership problem for regular and context-free extractors.

-In principle, we could also compute the full set $E(w)$ by testing $W_{w, t} \in L_E$ for every $\Gamma$-tuple $t$ for $w$.
+In principle, we could also compute the full set $E(w)$ by testing $\encoding_{\Sigma, \Gamma}(w, t) \in \encoding_{\Sigma, \Gamma}(E)$ for every $\Gamma$-tuple $t$ for $w$.
 This is of course rather inefficient, since there are $2^{|w| |\Gamma|}$ different $\Gamma$-tuples for $w$ that we have to consider.
-However, for regular and context-free extractors, we can do much better, which has been thoroughly investigated in terms of an enumeration problem (i.\,e., we wish to enumerate all elements from $E(w)$ without repetition and with a guaranteed upper bound on the delay between two elements).
-See, e.\,g.,~\cite{AmarilliEtAl2021,GawrychowskiEtAl2024,MunozRiveros2025} for regular extractors and~\cite{AmarilliEtAl2022} for context-free extractors (in addition, there are several papers investigating the enumeration problem for regular and context-free document spanners (e.\,g.~\cite{Peterfreund2019PhD,Peterfreund2023,FlorenzanoEtAl2018}), which are a subset of our regular and context-free extractors).
+However, for regular and context-free extractors, we can do much better, which has been thoroughly investigated in terms of an enumeration problem (i.e., we wish to enumerate all elements from $E(w)$ without repetition and with a guaranteed upper bound on the delay between two elements).
+See, e.\,g.,~\cite{AmarilliEtAl2021,GawrychowskiEtAl2024,MunozRiveros2025} for regular extractors and~\cite{AmarilliEtAl2022} for context-free extractors (in addition, there are several papers investigating the enumeration problem for regular and context-free document spanners (e.\,g.~\cite{Peterfreund2019PhD,Peterfreund2023,FlorenzanoEtAl2020}), which are a subset of our regular and context-free extractors).
+For self-containment, we shall discuss in Section~\ref{sec:enum} below these known results and how they apply to the framework presented here.